Trans-1,3,3,3-Tetrafluoropropene: Environmental impact

 In open atmosphere however, it has been suggested in a UNSW study that HFO-1234ze can form HFC-23 as one of its secondary atmospheric breakdown products.
 HFC-23 is a very potent greenhouse gas with a GWP100 of 14,800.
 This could make the secondary GWP of R-1234ze in the range of 1,400±700 considering the amount of HFC-23 which may form from HFO-1234ze in the atmosphere.
-The findings of the study are however contradicted in other papers.
+The findings of the study are however contradicted in industry sponsored papers.

-Besides the global warming potential, when HFOs decompose in the atmosphere, trifluoroacetic acid is formed, which also remains in the atmosphere for several days.
+Besides the global warming potential, when HFOs decompose in the atmosphere, trifluoroacetic acid (TFA) is formed, which also remains in the atmosphere for several days.
 The trifluoroacetic acid then forms sodium trifluoroacetate, a salt of trifluoroacetic acid, in water and on the ground.
 Due to high polarity and low degradability, it is difficult to remove TFA salts from drinking water (ICPR 2019).
-However, the amount of TFA potentially generated in applications such as metered-dose inhalers has been estimated to be negligible.
+However, the amount of TFA salts potentially generated in applications such as metered-dose inhalers has been estimated to be negligible.